The role of pastoralism in Germany

-Accounting for pastoralism in Mozambique
+Accounting for pastoralists in Mozambique

 Agropastoralism is the main form of livestock production in Mozambique.
 It is concentrated in the drier, central and southern provinces, away from tsetse-infested areas.
 While chickens and goats are more numerous, cattle are the most important type of livestock.
 They are a source of income and draught power, a store of wealth and important culturally.
 Livestock are a vital source of income for large numbers of farmers, especially in the south of the country.